AtengChen/my_python_shell/README.md

   - Type `extend_commands.help_commands()` to see all the commands.
   - Type `extend_commands.help_commands('[your command here]')` for a specific command.
   - Type `win_term.['your cmd here'](['options-1'], ['options-2'], ['options-3'], ...)` (only on Windows.)
+ *We await you to create your own commands and creates a more personal shell!*

 ## Want to clear your data?
  - Type `clear_data.bat` on Windows.